Academic Strategy

 • AP and honors coursework

-• Problem-solving strategy
+• Problem-solving strategy and mathematical reasoning

 Physics & Quantitative Reasoning